twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 o---o master (ffffff)
 ```

-which ultimately winds up as:
+which when landed looks like:

 ```
 o---o---o---o master, feature-1b (bbbbbb)
 ```

 # Problem
 Typical workflows like `git rebase`, `git commit --amend`, and `git merge --squash` fall apart when an earlier PRs needs a change.
-For example, adding a comment for clarity on `feature-1a` leading to:
+For example, adding a comment for clarity on `feature-1a` bumps all commits:

 ```
         o feature-1b (b22222)